 One pound of pine nuts, nicely sealed in four bags for nineteen dollars is what you pay in America.
-That's about half a kilogram; it will make enough to keep you going for a long while!
+That's about half a kilogram; it will make enough pesto to keep you going for a long while!

-Making pesto fortunately takes just a few minutes, literally.
+Making pesto fortunately takes only a jiffy.
 You can roast the pine nuts in a hot pan which takes about two minutes if you use gas, which is a very quick source of heat.
-Better still, I now use an induction stove.
-They are even faster, use half the electricity of a conventional stove plate, and because we have free solar power.
+Better still, I now have an induction stove.
+They are even faster and use half the electricity of a conventional hob.

-It's a matter of preference.
-Do you want them raw, or roasted?
 It's your call; personally I prefer them roasted, but Janet and Santie like them raw.
 Read more at recipe basil pesto lower down.

-Actually, this has all changed.
+Actually this has all changed.
 Kindle fiddles the price, upwards of course, without asking the author and from being considerably cheaper, Amazon is waist deep in the greed factor.
 Lots of ebooks now cost more than paperbacks.

-Extra virgin olive oil is a natural anti inflammatory; hence the interest of the chiropractic community.
+Extra virgin olive oil is a natural anti-inflammatory; hence the interest of the chiropractic community.
 It's an essential ingredient of pesto.